blbadger/blbadger.github.io/smaller-lms.md

 ### Softmax Attention with MLPs

-In the last section we saw that the MLP mixer architecture may be applied to a language task with a modicum of success, but that the model does not
+In the last section we saw that the MLP mixer architecture may be applied to a language task with a some success, but that the plain mixer does not have the